Where does the name "Ulysses" come from?

 The club is for people 40 years or older with an interest in motorcycling.
 The detailed aims and objectives can be found in our Rule Book, but the broad aims are:

 - To provide ways in which older motorcyclists can get together for companionship and mutual support.

-- To show by example that motorcycling can be an enjoyable and practical activity for riders and pillions of all ages.
+- To show by example that motorcycling can be an enjoyable and practical activity for riders of all ages.

 - To draw the attention of public and private institutions to the needs and views of older riders.

 Who we are and what we do

 The Auckland branch of The Ulysses Club of NZ Inc. covers the area North to the northern shore of the Waitemata Harbour from Devonport to Limeburners Bay (West of Hobsonville) and through to Hobsonville Road, South to Mercer, East to Maungatawhiri and to the coast at Kaiaua.